-If the student's undergraduate grade point average is below 2.5 then the student may be admitted on probation.
-Students admitted on probation must complete 12 credit hours of satisfactory work with a minimum overall grade point average of 3.0 in order to be removed from Probation Status to Full Admission status.
-The student's status will be stated in the acceptance letter.
-The Registrar's Office will monitor student's progress and keep the Academic Advisor informed.
+If a graduate student's undergraduate grade point average is below 2.5 then the student may be admitted on probation.
+Students admitted on probation must complete 12 graduate credits of satisfactory work with a minimum overall grade point average of 3.0 in order to be changed from Probation Status to Full Admission status.